 6. Hobby Lobby

-Its average store covers floor area that is substantially larger than usual craft supply stores, and it is easy to get lost inside the store itself.
+Its average store covers a floor area that is substantially larger than usual craft supply stores, and it is easy to get lost inside the store itself.

 For me, a trip down Hobby Lobby often provides inspiration to create my own new brand of jewelry craft by simply looking at these “alternative” supplies.